DeltaPhi: Physical States Residual Learning for Neural Operators in Data-Limited PDE Solving: Experiment

-\textbf{Irregular domain problems.} We validate the effectiveness of the proposed approach on irregular domain problems.
-The experimental setup is exactly same as \citep{chen2023learning}.
-We experiment with five problems covering both 2D and 3D scenarios, \ie Irregular Darcy Flow (2D), Pipe Turbulence (2D), Heat Transfer (3D), Composite (3D), and Blood Flow (3D), all of which are defined on irregular physical domains and processed as a set of discrete triangle meshes.
-The baselines contain GraphSAGE~\citep{hamilton2017inductive}, DeepOnet~\citep{lu2019deeponet}, POD-DeepOnet~\citep{lu2022comprehensive}, FNO~\citep{li2020fourier} and NORM~\citep{chen2023learning}.
-We implement the residual learning version of NORM and compare it with the direct learning model under exactly same setup. \cref{sec:appendix_sec_experiment} presents more experimental details about the datasets and baselines.
+\textbf{Irregular domain problems.} Following \citep{chen2023learning}, we evaluate five problems: 2D (Irregular Darcy Flow, Pipe Turbulence) and 3D (Heat Transfer, Composite, Blood Flow) scenarios, all defined on irregular domains represented by discrete triangle meshes.
+We compare against GraphSAGE~\citep{hamilton2017inductive}, DeepOnet~\citep{lu2019deeponet}, POD-DeepOnet~\citep{lu2022comprehensive}, FNO~\citep{li2020fourier} and NORM~\citep{chen2023learning} baselines, implementing a residual learning version of NORM for direct comparison. \cref{sec:appendix_sec_experiment} provides more details.

-We report the results in \cref{tab:results_irregular_domain}.
-The residual neural operator NORM (DeltaPhi) consistently outperforms all baselines on all irregular domain problems.
-The enhancement is particularly significant on Pipe Turbulence and Heat Transfer problem, with 40\% - 50\% relative improvement (the row "Relative Gain" in \cref{tab:results_irregular_domain}) over original NORM, \ie the NORM (Previous).
-These results indicate that the proposed residual operator learning works well on irregular domain problems.
+Results in \cref{tab:results_irregular_domain} show that NORM (DeltaPhi) outperforms all baselines across irregular domain problems.
+Performance gains are most notable for Pipe Turbulence and Heat Transfer, showing 40-50\% improvement over NORM, demonstrating the residual operator's effectiveness.

 In addition, we visualize the prediction error in~\cref{fig:error_visualization_irregular_domain}.
 The error value is calculated as the absolute difference between the predicted function $\hat{u}$ and ground-truth function $u^{GT}$, \ie $|\hat{u} - u^{GT}|$.
 Compared to previous direct learning methods, DeltaPhi significantly reduces the error scale.